-10.1 If for any reason You are not satisfied with the way UCEM responds to your request for a refund or compensation you should in the first instance make a complaint to complaints@ucem.ac.uk, in accordance with the UCEM Code of Practice chapter on Complaints and Appeals (opens new window).
+- 10.1 If for any reason You are not satisfied with the way UCEM responds to your request for a refund or compensation you should in the first instance make a complaint to complaints@ucem.ac.uk, in accordance with the <a href="mailto:UCEM Code of Practice chapter on Complaints and Appeals (opens new window). - 10.2 If, after exhausting UCEM's complaints procedure, you are still not satisfied you should refer your complaint to the Office of the Independent Adjudicator (OIA) (opens new window).